-When using the classifiers trained on human labels, they classified 30\% of the Explore phase data (found using hand-picked prompts) as common-knowledge-false.
-However, the same classifiers classified an average of 74\% of the completions from the adversarial prompts as common-knowledge-false. \tabref{tab:dishonesty} shows examples from these two runs.
-As before, the prompts also contain certain disfluencies which may or may not be adversarial.
-The adversarial prompt generators learned to output prompts primarily about Republicans, Democrats, Russia, and Barack Obama which elicited completions that were often disfluent but sometimes contained political misinformation.
+\textbf{The prompt-generators trained on the CommonClaim classifiers learned to discuss Republicans, Democrats, Obama, and Russia:} The classifiers from the Establish step classified an average of 30\% of the Explore phase data as common knowledge-false.
+However, the same classifiers classified an average of 74\% of the completions from the adversarial prompts as common knowledge-false. \Cref{tab:untruthfulness} shows examples from these two runs.
+As before, the prompts contain some disfluencies which may or may not be adversarial.
+The adversarial prompt generators learned to output prompts primarily about Republicans, Democrats, Russia, and Barack Obama which elicited completions related to political misinformation.
 We checked the dataset and labels that the truthfulness classifier was trained on.
 It contained few political statements.
-For example, among the sentences with `common-knowledge-false' labels, we found no sentences about Republicans or Congress, one each about Democrats and Barack Obama.\footnote{``A member of the Democrat Party bears the US presidential seal on the lectern during presidential addresses.'' and ``Barack Obama is the current President of the United States.''}, and one involving Russia and politics\footnote{``In Russia, Putin was once pulled over for speeding.''}.
-This lack of training data about politics suggests that the classifiers from the Establish step generalized to learn that the completions from the target LM were frequently disinformation.
+For example, among the sentences with `common knowledge-false' labels, none mentioned Republicans, one mentioned Democrats,\footnote{``A member of the Democrat Party bears the US presidential seal on the lectern during presidential addresses.''} and one mentioned Barack Obama.\footnote{``Barack Obama is the current President of the United States.''}, and one about Russia and politics\footnote{``In Russia, Putin was once pulled over for speeding.''}.
+This lack of training data about politics suggests that the classifiers from the Establish step generalized to learn that these political completions from the target LM were frequently false.